 Rule #7: Don’t linger.
 Leave as soon as you can

 If you are in growth mode, your startup may reach a point where it needs your full attention.
-You will not be able to hold a job and run the company.
+You will not be able to hold a full time job and run the company.

 At this point, don’t linger.
 Leave as soon as you are ready to quit and work in your company full time.
 This approach is fair to both you and your employer.